deydey35/deydey35/README.md

 - 👋 Hi, I’m @deydey35
 - 👀 I’m completely new to the coding world
-- 🌱 I’m currently learning css html and js
+- 🌱 I’m currently learning css html and C
 - feel free to share any tips or whatnots for my coding journey!

 <!---